stevenwernercs/zulu/README.md

 - Scroll: Zoom in/out.
 - Keyboard: `ESC` to quit; `R` to reset camera.

+Log window
+- A separate window titled “Brain Console” streams logs and Brain.print output so you can observe activity without an IDE console.

 **Known Issues / Rough Edges**

 - OpenGL/display required: ensure a working display (X11/Wayland/macOS/Windows).
 On WSL2, set `DISPLAY` and run an X server or Wayland bridge.